-e.
-Shelf Life: When in storage, both designs must maintain their functionality when stored at room temperature of 20-25 °C. More specifically, the bow-shaped device should not weaken or corrode over time, while the adhesive design should not lose its adhesion ability.
-Theoretically, the bow-shaped design could be stored for at least a year, while the bandage design should last at least 3-6 months within its sterile packaging.

-f.
-Operating Environment: If the bow-shaped design is used, it should be able to withstand basic sterilization procedures in an autoclave.
-Additionally, any glue on the device should be able to be cleaned off in a timely manner.
-For the adhesive design, it should adhere to dry skin for approximately 20 minutes without slipping in a typical clinic environment, 20-25 °C.

-g.
-Ergonomics: Both devices should be easily and comfortably used by the administering physician or healthcare professional.
-For the bow-shaped design, this means that the grips used to position the tips should be appropriate for the shape of the average clinician's hand and easy to handle.
+- e.
+Shelf Life: When in storage, the design must maintain its functionality when stored at room temperature of 20-25 °C. More specifically, the rectangle device should not weaken or corrode over time.
+Theoretically, it can be stored for at least a year. - f.
+Operating Environment: The design should be able to withstand basic sterilization procedures in an autoclave.
+Additionally, any tissue adhesive on the device should be able to be cleaned off in a timely manner.
+The prototype should also remain on dry skin without slipping for approximately 20 minutes in a typical clinic environment, 20-25 °C. - g.
+Ergonomics: The device should be easily and comfortably used by the administering physician or healthcare professional.
+Therefore, the size and shape of the device should be fabricated in a way that is appropriate for the shape of the average clinician's hand and easy to handle.
 The average hand length for males and females is 19.4 and 18.0 cm, respectively.
 The average hand breadth is 9.04 cm for males and 7.95 cm for females [4].
-The team must consider this anthropometric data when designing the size and shape of the bow-shaped device.
-The adhesive design should also be easy to use and administered without losing the effectiveness of the adhesion.
+The team must consider this anthropometric data when designing the size and position of the metal pieces. - h.

-h.
 Size: The final design should function for a target wound size of 1-5 cm.
-Therefore, the tips of the bow-shaped design should be able to extend from 1-5 cm.
-The adhesive design should include thin strips of adhesive that would cover a small portion of the wound, while still allowing the physician access to at least half of the wound.
-However, these thin adhesive strips still need to maintain the end goal of approximating the wound edges.

-i.
+Therefore, the sides of the device should be able to extend enough for the device to cover wounds ranging from 1-5 cm - i.
 Weight: The final product should be light enough to allow the user to easily manipulate it with one hand as well as to avoid inflicting lasting discomfort to the patient.
-An ideal weight would be <0.23 kg (<0.5 lb) for the bow-shaped design.
-The weight of the adhesive bandages should be minimal enough to be considered negligible to the patient or healthcare professional.

-j.
-Materials: If the team decides to go with the bandage-like design, materials will include a bandage material made of plastic (PVC, polyethylene, or polyurethane) with an alkylate- or acrylate-based adhesive.
-The design will also include plastic or velcro clips to pull the wound edges together and stabilize the wound for gluing [5].
-If the team instead chooses the bow-shaped design, the body of the device can be made of surgical-grade metal, most likely stainless steel.
+An ideal weight would be <0.23 kg (<0.5 lb). - j.
+Materials: For the design, the body of the device can be made of surgical-grade metal, most likely stainless steel.
 A plastic body could be an option; however, the device must be sterilized and plastic is often not allowed in autoclaves due to high heat.
-With the bow shaped design, there should be a softer component that contacts the skin and is attached to the ends of the metal body.
+Originally, the team thought that the long sides of the rectangle design should consist of a softer component that contacts and grasps the skin.
 This could possibly be made of rubber.
-Rubber can be sterilized, but repeated cycles can accelerate the degradation of the rubber, so that aspect of the device may need to be replaced more frequently [6].
+Rubber can be sterilized, but repeated cycles can accelerate the degradation of the rubber, so that aspect of the device may need to be replaced more frequently [5].
 Silicone could also be used, as it would provide a firm frictional grip on the skin.
-The temperature and moisture resistant properties of silicone allow it to be sterilized through a variety of methods, including steam autoclaving and dry heat, without losing its physical properties [7].
+The temperature and moisture resistant properties of silicone allow it to be sterilized through a variety of methods, including steam autoclaving and dry heat, without losing its physical properties [6].
+The long sides of the rectangle could also be texturized to provide better frictional forces against the skin or possibly covered in a material with adhesive properties to maintain stable contact with the patient's skin.
+However, after preliminary fabrication and testing, the team decided that a surgical grade adhesive should be used to keep the device on the patient's skin.
+When using the device, the double-sided adhesive will first be placed on the long metal edges that are to contact the skin.
+The device is then pulled open by the clinician and placed on either side of the wound while pressing the long edges against the skin to secure the tape in place.
+The forces from the tension spring then pull together the two long sides, while the connection between the metal and skin is maintained due to the adhesive.